3 Ways To Keep Your Cool In The Simmering Tempers Of Summer

 B. Join the enlightened School of Learning:

 Ever noticed that clock on the wall in Gourmet?
 The temperature gage above the entrance?
 The mag stands at the checkout?
-With all this eye candy going around you can in one fowl swoop: 1.
+With all this eye candy you can in one fowl swoop: 1.
 Know how late you are when there’s nothing you can do about it 2.
-Be enlightened by how searing hot it is outside in your work outfit, and 3.
+Be enlightened by how searing hot it is outside in your work outfit and 3.
 Have time to read those imported magazines without actually having to buy them.
 Some say waiting is a pain.
-I say prime time to reflect and learn.*
+I say prime time to reflect and learn.

 CLOUD 3: WAITING TO SEE AGAIN.
 POWER OUTAGES